-My name is Troy Parsons, I’m a Crohn’s advocate, volunteer, recent graduate (BSc.), Men’s Physique competitor and a fitness blogger with over 10 years of experience from Vancouver Island, Canada.
+My name is Troy Parsons, I’m a Crohn’s advocate, volunteer, Geologist (BSc.), Men’s Physique competitor and a fitness blogger with over 10 years of experience from Vancouver Island, Canada.

 I was diagnosed with Crohn’s Disease in 2009 at the age of 17.
 This blog is a look into what I deal with on a daily basis.